OakarminIron/Obsidian/Odoo/Odoo Backend/Odoo ORM/🟣Fields to Write.md

 Goals to minimize update quaries
 Stores column values
 Accessible on the environment
 The idea the group update by update.
-Reasonable mininum.
+Reasonable minimum.
 Depends on the current transaction ,,

 {{model_name: {record_id:{field_name:value}}}}